gestimation/cifmodeling/README.md

 formula is derived from a binomial argument, so extension to the weighted case is ad hoc.
 Tsiatis (1981) proposes a sum of terms d/(n\*n), based on a counting process argument which includes the weighted case.
-For a confidence band of cumulative incidence curves, the default `"delta"` applies the delta-method, while `"aalen"` uses the Aalen variance decomposition.
+For confidence intervals of cumulative incidence curves, the default `"delta"` applies the delta-method, while `"aalen"` uses the Aalen variance decomposition.
 By default `cifcurve()` rescales the Greenwood/Tsiatis quantities so that `std.err` is reported on the probability scale; set `report.survfit.std.err = TRUE` to return the